Blog

 A primer on variational autoencoders (VAEs) culminating in a PyTorch implementation of a VAE with discrete latents.

-What are adversarial examples in NLP? (redirects to towardsdatascience.com)
+What are adversarial examples in NLP? towardsdatascience.com

 Opinionated introduction to adversarial examples within the context of natural language.